yansen0508/Named-Entity-Recognition/README.md

 # MultiNERD Fine-Tuning Project

 ## Description
-This project involves fine-tuning a language model on the MultiNERD dataset for Named Entity Recognition (NER) tasks.
+This project involves fine-tuning a language model on the [MultiNERD dataset](https://huggingface.co/datasets/Babelscape/multinerd?row=17) for Named Entity Recognition (NER) tasks.
 The focus is on two systems:
 - System A: Fine-tuning on the English subset.
-- System B: Fine-tuning on a subset of the dataset with specific 5 entity types:  PERSON(PER), ORGANIZATION(ORG), LOCATION(LOC), DISEASES(DIS), ANIMAL(ANIM) as well as 'O' tag.
+- System B: Fine-tuning on a subset of the dataset with specific 5 entity types: `PERSON(PER), ORGANIZATION(ORG), LOCATION(LOC), DISEASES(DIS), ANIMAL(ANIM)` as well as the `O` tag (all other entities will be set to zero).

 ## Requirements
 To install the required packages, run: